Steeple Restoration & Church Repair Services in Milwaukee & Madison

-Using an effective rope and pulley system, similar to what you might find on an old sea ship, we can repair the sections of the church which are damaged.
-Our experienced steeplejacks will restore the highest tower and repair decoration atop any steeple.
-Through preventative restoration, the entire church, from the steeples to the basement, will be protected long term from structural wear and tear.
+Using a rope and pulley system, similar to what you might find on an old sea ship, our steeplejacks can restore the highest tower and repair decoration atop any steeple.

-Other masonry companies may not have the experience or equipment necessary to properly restore a church or cathedral tower.
-Those attempting such repairs may use invasive, ineffective methods, increasing the cost and producing poor results.
-Don’t waste your money unnecessarily.
-Hire Cornerstone Restoration and you’ll receive specialized service from our Masonry experts.
-We offer quality, long term restoration for any church structure.
+Other masonry companies may not have the experience or equipment necessary to restore a church or cathedral tower properly.
+Those attempting such repairs may use invasive, ineffective methods, increasing the cost of restoration, and producing poor results.
+Make your investment worthwhile by hiring Cornerstone Restoration for high-quality, long term restoration of any church structure.

 Church Dome Repair Services

-Historic architecture is not the easiest to repair, especially in today’s world.
-Domes are one of the oldest architectural features of many churches, taking inspiration from ancient Rome and Greece.
-A domes’ strength comes naturally and enables it to resist the harsh effects of extreme weather.
-The heavier the structure, the better.
+Domes are one of the oldest architectural features of many churches.
+A domes’ strength comes naturally and enables it to resist extreme weather’s harsh effects—the heavier the structure, the better.
 Because domes have fewer seams, there is less chance of water penetration.
 When cracks, leaks, or other structural issues appear, our masonry contractors can repair the damage and preserve the beauty of your dome.
 We are familiar with old and new dome construction traditions, assuring the highest quality craftsmanship on every project.

 There are several techniques used in recreating domes, such as:

-- Flattened Conduit – Metal tubes are bent and flattened, while holes are drilled at both ends.
-Frames and other tools are used in the process.
+- Flattened Conduit – Metal tubes are bent and flattened, and holes drilled at both ends.
+The process requires frames and other tools as well.

 - Tube & Hub – Struts, the outside support braces, join together with a larger diameter pipe at the hub holes.

 - Stressed Skin – Metal or fiberglass panels are pinned or riveted together.
-Beams are not required, but to prevent condensation sufficient insulation must be installed.
+Beams are not required, but sufficient insulation is to prevent condensation.

-- Monolithic – A weatherproof membrane is inflated and the interior is sprayed with polyurethane foam.
-Steel rebar is placed on the foam, then sprayed with 3 inches of shotcrete, a concrete spray mix.
+- Monolithic – We inflate a weatherproof membrane and spray the interior with polyurethane foam.
+Steel rebar is then placed on the foam and sprayed with three inches of shotcrete, a concrete spray mix.

-Cupola, an Italian term for small cup, is a small dome-like structure sitting atop a roof or dome.
-It was initially used for letting in natural light and air, however, it is used mostly for decoration today.
-Cupolas can also be used on bell towers, belvederes, barns, or even by itself as a lookout.
+A cupola is a small dome-like structure sitting atop a roof or dome.
+Initially used for letting in natural light and air, it is mostly used for decoration today.
+Cupolas are used on bell towers, belvederes, barns, or even by themselves as a lookout.
 Though small, cupolas still need regular upkeep and repair.

-Weather is the worst enemy church structures face, breaking down the cupola façade.
+Weather and time affect church structures the most, breaking down the cupola façade.
 Our cupola restoration experts take care of any roof issues, trim problems, water leakage, and anything else destroying its shape.
-We use the right tools and methods to get the job done properly.

 - Coping – the covering of a wall